 Final Oral Examination

-The final oral examination (usually 1 hour, but Music Ed students schedule 1½ hours) is administered by the student’s committee during the final semester and is based upon the student’s course work, thesis projects, and work done on the MQE.
-In order that final grades and required documentation be processed on time, this exam must be scheduled prior to the deadlines posted by the Graduate School before the end of each semester.
-Students must arrange the time and place of the exam with their committee members and must notify the Graduate Studies Coordinator at least three weeks in advance of the examination.
-Scheduling of a room for the exam can be done on the Student Information page.
-The Associate Dean’s office then submits an oral exam report form to the Graduate School for their approval.
-The form is signed by the committee upon completion, certifying the student for graduation.
-The campus-level deadlines posted by the Graduate School are inflexible, so students must pay close attention to these dates or risk the extra time and expense of a graduation postponed to a later semester.
+The final one-hour oral examination (Music Education oral examinations are 1½ hours) is administered by the student’s committee during the final semester and is based upon the student’s course work, thesis projects, and work done on the MQE.
+In order for final grades and required documentation to be processed on time, this exam must be scheduled prior to the deadline posted by the Graduate School.
+Students must arrange the time and place of the examination with their committee members.
+Please email the College of Music Scheduling Coordinator (email@example.com) to reserve a room for the final oral exam.

 In-person final oral examinations are preferred.
 However, remote or hybrid final oral examinations are allowed, based on student and/or committee member circumstances.

 Students need to submit the Master’s Final Examination Form to the graduate school no later than 2 weeks prior to the intended final oral exam date.
 A student’s failure to submit the form 2 weeks prior to the intended final oral exam date will result in rescheduling of the final oral exam.
 This may not only prevent you from graduating in the intended semester if you miss the graduate school final examination completion deadline but also may have financial consequences for the student.
 Please make submission of the final examination form a priority in your last semester!